The Unhurried Universe: A Continued Search for Long Term Variability in ASAS-SN: Conclusion

 The variability of the blue stars is more eruptive, with high-amplitude variability and almost no periodicity.
 Their behavior is similar to the behavior of Be stars, however only 9 are flagged as Be or emission line stars in BeSS \citep{BeSS} and \texttt{SIMBAD}.
 A large fraction of this group is flagged as having dust related variability.
 The novae group has deep fadings spanning several magnitudes and is almost entirely made up of different cataclysmic variables.
 Finally, we find a small number of AGN (6), where the highest amplitude source is the z=0.12 AGN PGC61965 which has steady fading by $\sim 1.5$ mag over the last 10 years.

 Comparing these fainter candidates to the 782 slow variable candidates found with 13$<$g$<$14.5 mag in PK25, we find that sources categorized into each group display similar behaviors and trends based on their CMD position and infrared variability.
 Though our first set of candidates in the overall sample mainly sit in the subgiant/giant group, the candidates in this work are mostly a part of the AGB group, increasing the overall number of longer period pulsating variables.
-With 426 added variables from this work between 14.5$<$g$<$15 mag we can extend our total number of slow variable candidates to 1206.
-To continue our exploration of long term variability, we plan to expand our list of candidates by continuing the search for slow variability in both brighter saturated stars (see \citealt{Winecki2024}) and stars dimmer than 15 mag, as well as continue to explore and characterize the growing population of deep eclipses in ASAS-SN (\citealt{Joey2016, Raquel25}).
+With 426 added variables from this work between 14.5$<$g$<$15 mag we can extend our total number of slow variable candidates to 1208.

+As these variables appear to be relatively rare, to continue our exploration of long term variability, we plan to extend our list of candidates over the magnitude parameter space by continuing the search for slow variability in both brighter saturated stars (see \citealt{Winecki2024}) and stars dimmer than 15 mag.
+As ASAS-SN's baseline continues to grow, we plan to expand our search to explore smaller amplitudes of variability, develop methods to significantly improve false positive rejection as well as continue to explore and characterize the growing population of deep eclipses in ASAS-SN (\citealt{Joey2016, Raquel25}).